-What is a Spam Trap and How to Avoid it
+What is a Spam Trap (And How to Avoid It) – The Ultimate Guide

 At the moment of writing, there are about 89 billion (with a B) spam emails sent every day.
 And as harmless as spam messages are, they present a huge problem for businesses like yours.

 If you want to send legitimate business emails, it’s becoming harder to stand out because of all the unsolicited messages out there.

 One of the reasons is spam traps.
 Even if you’re abiding by all the rules and sending proper, clean emails, you could land in the spam folder and have your addresses blacklisted, because of spam traps.

 Today, we’ll show you what spam traps are and how to successfully avoid them when sending emails.

 What is a spam trap?